ProgBiss/Liste-Matrice/README.md

 Tests : Launch the program and press "1".

-My code is in french because it was for a school project (and i'm from Québec, so we need to use french :) ).
+My code is in french because it was for a school project (and i'm from QuÃ©bec, so we need to use french :) ).